BiomSharp/BiomSharp/Source/BiomSharp/BiomSharp/Imaging/Wsq/README.md

 ## Features
 1. Based on the <a href="https://www.nist.gov/services-resources/software/nist-biometric-image-software-nbis" target="_blank">NIST NBIS</a> WSQ codec implementation, it allows reading and writing of the NIST-standard image information headers, and comment blocks in the encoded WSQ image.
-1. Uses a proper object-oriented approach, allows for the easy customization of the format by the addition of user-defined tabs.
+1. Uses a proper object-oriented approach, allows for the easy customization of the format by the addition of user-defined tags/blocks.
 1. As per the NIST NBIS codec, allows for the packing of the Huffman Tables (DHT) into a single or multiple discrete blocks.
 1. Provides a setting for using different compression bit-rates.